Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani: Hunting

-Title and Honors
+Title and honors

 His full name at birth was Shahzadeh Mehdi Qoli Khan Qajar-Qovanlou.
 When Reza Shah ascended to the throne, he mandated that all families adopt formal last names to symbolize a modernized Iran.
 Many Qajar nobles chose names reflecting their lineage, as the last name "Qajar" was no longer possible to use.
 Majd ed-Dowleh adopted "Amirsoleimani" as his surname, honoring his ancestral heritage.
 The suffix “-ed-Dowleh,” which literally translates to "of the government," traditionally signified a title granted by the Shah, referring to one who serves or is distinguished by the ruler.
 In broader usage, “ed-Dowleh” also conveys “of the Empire or State.”

 During his visit to the United Kingdom in 1889 with Naser al-Din Shah, Majd ed-Dowleh was appointed by Queen Victoria a Knight Order of St Michael and St George, the highest English order of chivalry.
-He was appointed as a knight bachelor on October 11, 1889, following an honor conferred upon him by Queen Victoria at Osborne House on July 29, 1889.
+He was appointed as a knight bachelor on 11 October 1889, following an honor conferred upon him by Queen Victoria at Osborne House on 29 July 1889.
 In The Knights of England by William Arthur Shaw, his name is spelled as Mehdi Quli Khan and he is referred to by the title Majd-ud-Dowleh.

 Children

 Majd ed-Dowleh was married to eighteen wives throughout his life.
-Among them were two daughters of Naser al-Din Shah: Princess Touman Aqa Qajar (Fakhr od-Dowleh), the Shah's favored daughter, and Princess Walieh.
+Among them were two daughters of Naser al-Din Shah: Princess Touran Agha Khanoum Qajar (Fakhr od-Dowleh), the Shah's favored daughter, and Princess Walieh.
 Fakhr od-Dowleh, noted for her grace, education, and artistic talents, died in 1893 at the age of 32, after battling tuberculosis.
 Following her death, Majd ed-Dowleh married Princess Walieh, but she too succumbed to the same illness.
 Majd ed-Dowleh's marriages included many Qajar princesses, including Masoumeh Khanom, the daughter of Kamran Mirza Nayeb es-Saltaneh, a prominent noble of the Qajar court.